St Joseph's College, Ferntree Gully: History

 The college's history is closely tied with the Salesians of Lysterfield (indeed, the parish priest of Ferntree Gully wanted the school to be called Don Bosco).
 The Archdiocese of Melbourne founded St Joseph's in 1965 as one of its strategic places.
 Classes began in February of that year with 70 students in Years 7 and 8.
 Most students came from the parishes of Belgrave, Ferntree Gully, Scoresby, Boronia, and Bayswater.
 The original building had three classrooms and a storeroom, and every successive year a class was filled up.
+The school was initially known as St Joseph's Regional College and drew students from as far afield as Gembrook and Pakenham.

 In 2005 St Joseph's opened the Valdocco campus, solely for Year 9 students.
 Located at the rear of the property, separate from the main campus, Valdocco features special facilities such as a gym, a vineyard, and an animal farm with alpacas and chickens, in addition to standard classrooms for core education.
 Year 9 students who partake in viticulture harvest grapes from the vineyard, which are made into wine.
 Students who choose to participate in animal husbandry are taught how to care for and maintain animals, and work with the alpacas and chickens.
 All Year 9 students are involved in the Discovery program, which employs practical work such as gardening, construction, and landscaping.

 In 2013, the Chieri Learning Centre replaced the school's library after its renovation.
 The centre features a range of furniture and spaces for students to work and collaborate, as well as library books and computers.

 The statue in front of the reception building depicting Jesus Christ with St Joseph was sculpted by Brother Michael Harris sdb, and unveiled on St Joseph's Day in 2013.

 In 2014, the second floor Year 7 classrooms were renovated to become the Becchi Centre.
 Similar to the Chieri Centre, Becchi joins the Year 7 homerooms together, doubling the students up in larger classrooms.